Tony Drake (hiker): Adult life

 From 1946 until the 1970s, he worked at Drakes Department Store, where he was known as 'Mr Antony'.

 At some point, Drake took up Morris Dancing, which he asserted was for tough men doing strenuous warlike dancing, and in due course became the secretary to the group in which he played accordion.

 He took walking holidays with Cooperative Holiday Association and Holiday Fellowship in England, and with Ramblers Holidays in Europe.
-Travel at that time was always something of an adventure.

 Though working in the family business, his real interest was the mountains, countryside and walking.
 He was inspired by the passing of the National Parks and Access to the Countryside Act 1949 and the subsequent Acts which opened up opportunities for walkers.
 This legislation led to the creation of the Definitive Map, where all rights of way were to be registered, and Drake and his teams of Ramblers' volunteers were deeply involved in survey work, and in recording the newly defined rights of way.
 He obtained copies of the 1:10,000 Ordnance Survey maps and organised his teams to mark up, in colour, the rights of way onto hundreds of maps, and he ensured that they were constantly kept up to date as new footpaths were registered.
 His maps and his files, one for each of over 200 parishes in Gloucestershire, were transferred to Gloucestershire County Council Archives, according to his wishes, just one week before he died.

 Drake was not only a walker, he was also a keen mountaineer who climbed extensively in the Alps.
 More easily accessible, though, were the Welsh mountains, a not too distant drive from Gloucestershire.
 In 1955, he became a founder member of the Gloucestershire Mountaineering Club, playing a major part in the club's acquisition and conversion of a terraced house in Deiniolen, in Snowdonia, for use as a 'Club Hut', a base for mountaineering activities in that area.
 He became Hut Manager for several years and later became Club President.
 During this period, the 1970s, he was accompanied by club members on many of the surveys, from which he developed his proposals for the Cambrian Way.